-In today's society, we are always on the go.
-This is why many restaurant company representatives have started to offer food delivery services.
-Whether it be pizza delivery or pub takeout, restaurant owners can now optimize their business and cater to a wider customer base with food delivery.
+With our lives constantly on the go, it's no surprise that restaurant companies have begun to capitalize on delivery services.
+Whether it be pizza delivery orders or pub takeout, restaurant owners can now optimize their business and cater to a wider customer base with new delivery service.
 Not only does this optimize how restaurants operate by giving them more control over their menu options and sales numbers, but it also changes the way sit-down dining works as well.
-With that said, if you are considering expanding your restaurant business with a food delivery service or are simply interested in knowing about restaurant delivery services, read on.

-The increase in sales is one of the biggest benefits for a restaurant company representative to expand into a food delivery service.
+The increase in sales is one of the biggest benefits for a food business company to expand into a delivery service.
 With more customers coming through the door, there are higher chances for increased profits with each order made from that customer's visit as well as future visits.

-The more customers a restaurant has, the higher chance they will have to optimize their food delivery service and provide them with take-out items without having to be present in person.
+Restaurants that have a lot of customers can optimize their food delivery service and provide take-out items without being present in person.
 This not only saves the restaurant time and money but also a 20% increase in check sizes from online and delivery orders versus dine-in orders, this is according to market research.

-With a higher profit margin, it can be beneficial for a restaurant to expand their business by adding items to their menu and hiring additional employees to do other tasks such as running the kitchen.
-It can also mean that they will get more deliveries which are going to be profitable.
+With a higher profit margin, it can be beneficial for establishments especially for local restaurants to expand their small business by adding items to their delivery menu and hiring additional employees to do other tasks such as running the kitchen.
+It can also mean that they will get more food deliveries which are going to be profitable.

 Experiencing food differently

-Both choices have perks: one being the convenience of being able to order what you want without having to go into the restaurant while on the other hand, there is the social aspect of sitting down and talking with loved ones over a meal.
+Regardless, both choices have perks: one is the convenience of being able to order what you want without having to go into the restaurant while on the other hand, there is the social aspect of sitting down and talking with loved ones over a meal.
 Both are enjoyable experiences.

 Most importantly, restaurant delivery services optimize the food experience and offer opportunities to cater to a wider customer base by providing them with take-out options.